-This additional scrutiny means the rate of exonerations of death-sentenced prisoners may be close ...
+This additional scrutiny means the rate of exonerations of death-sentenced prisoners may be close to the ...

 An understaffed, poorly-designed prison in Ontario, Canada has been under close scrutiny over the past three years after a prisoner serving a 165-day sentence was bludgeoned to death on Halloween night by a possibly intoxicated cellmate with a history of violent attacks on other prisoners.

 Adam Kargus, 29, was two weeks into his sentence for petty fraud at the Elgin-Middlesex Detention Centre (EMDC) when investigators said he was fatally beaten by Anthony M. George, 28, on October 31, 2013.

 After killing him, George allegedly wrapped Kargus in bed sheets and dragged his bloody body to the showers where guards found him the next morning.

 George, who had reportedly beaten two prisoners at a jail in the nearby town of Sarnia in 2009, and was convicted in 2012 of attacking a man with brass knuckles during a home invasion, has since been charged with second-degree murder in Kargus’ death.

 “I’ve been saying publicly for the last couple of years that someone is going to die if they don’t correct the situation.
 It is not a time when I am happy to be right,” said Kevin Egan, an attorney who represents both Kargus’ family and more than 100 former and current ...